 Robert Wesley Simpson

-(B.A., University of Baltimore; M.Div., Duke Divinity School; D.Min., The University of the South, Sewanee) is the pastor at Resurrection UMC in Durham, and admits to reading constantly to keep himself grounded and growing.
+(B.A., University of Baltimore; M.Div., Duke Divinity School; D.Min., The University of the South, Sewanee) is the pastor at Mt.
+Bethel UMC in Bahama, N.C., and admits to reading constantly to keep himself grounded and growing.

 Knowing when to step in, and when to let things emerge as the spirit leads is an on-going challenge in my ministry.